How to Control the Fan Speed of your Mac Laptop with SMCFanControl

-SMCFanControl has been updated to version 2.4, which supports the latest versions of Mac OS X, from Mountain Lion through Snow Leopard.
-The app continues to work great in OS X, you can get the newest version here from the developer
+SMCFanControl has been updated to version 2.4, which supports the latest versions of Mac OS X, from El Capitan, Sierra, Mountain Lion, and Snow Leopard.
+The app continues to work great in Mac OS X, you can get the newest version here from the developer

 Features of SMCFanControl include:

 - Set the minimum RPM speed for fans

 - Adjust fan speed manually to cool down a warm laptop, allowing for comfort

 - Auto-apply option to set the new fan speeds after restart

 As already mentioned, SMC Fan Control supports nearly every version of Mac OS X, so whether you’re on an old or new version you’ll find the app works on the Mac.